History of the Town of Harlow

 Valuable insights were provided by the late Mr. Vince Dunn, former publican of The Marquis of Granby.
 Vince introduced me to Mr. Robert Mead, another fount of useful and interesting information.

 The staff of MUN UK has always provided assistance to this project.
 Dawn Bird cheerfully scanned a large collection of new images for me – above and beyond the call of duty.
 Jacqui Blythin was always been happy to share with me her inexhaustible store of memories of Harlow.
 In the wake of her retirement, Sandra Norris has become my new 'in-house' source of local knowledge.

 My wife and I are grateful to Sandra Wright, Manager of the Harlow Campus, for always finding a way to accommodate us in a flat on the campus.
 Thanks to her, we continue to enjoy Harlow as our second home.

 Michael Dyke and Colin Porcher, Old Harlovians, helped me understand the past history of St. John's House and Cottage.
 Additional background material, and some pictures, were provided by Mark and David Scott, Adrian and John Whittaker, Kay and Greg Holmes, Dave Morgan and John Graham, the architect responsible for the conversion of The Maltings and St. John's House and Cottage.

-In May, 2019, I became aware of the treasure trove of photographs and reminiscences on the Photos of Harlow: Old and New website, many of which were featured at the Museum Of Harlow during the recent exhibition.
+In May, 2019, I became aware of the treasure trove of photographs and reminiscences on the Photos of Harlow: Old and New website, many of which were featured at the Museum Of Harlow during an exhibition in the summer of that year.
 I am most grateftul to all those responsible for the creation and maintenance of this incredible archive, especially Barry Lawrence.

 To all of you, many thanks.